nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ![Sort Sequence Diagram](images/SortSequenceDiagram.png)

 To further understand the implementation of sort, a logic sequence diagram is provided below.
-This highlights the use of `Comparators` in `sort`
+This highlights the use of `Comparators` in `sort`:

 ![Sort Logic Sequence Diagram](images/SortLogicSequenceDiagram.png)